llaske/sugarizer/README.md

 If you're not a developer and you want to translate Sugarizer into your own language, please go to the [Sugarizer translation platform](http://translate.sugarizer.org) where you will be able to do that.
 If you're a developer, the following paragraphs will explain to you how the Sugarizer localization system works.

-Sugarizer use [i18next](https://www.i18next.com/) localization system.
+Sugarizer uses the [i18next](https://www.i18next.com/) localization system.

 All strings are localized in JSON files in the [locales](locales) directory at the root of the repository.
 If you want to add a new translation, copy the `en.json` files in a new one and: